digixvalley

 Why do different sources report different app download totals?

-Why did Google Play’s total app listings drop in 2024–2025?
+Why did Google Play’s app listings drop in 2024–2025?

 What is a session in mobile analytics?